International Network for Social Network Analysis

 The International Network for Social Network Analysis (INSNA) is a professional academic association of researchers and practitioners of social network analysis.
-Members have interests in social networks as a new theoretical paradigm, in methodological developments, and in a variety of applications of different types of social networks approaches, social network software, and social networking.

 History

 INSNA was founded in 1977 by Barry Wellman, a sociologist.
 A key function of the organization was to provide a sense of identity for a set of researchers who were widely dispersed geographically and across scientific disciplines.

-Wellman served as "coordinator" of INSNA until 1988, when he passed the baton to Al Wolfe, an anthropologist at the University of South Florida.
-Wolfe in turn passed the leadership to Steve Borgatti, who served from 1993 to 1999.
-Borgatti incorporated INSNA as a legal entity, creating bylaws and establishing the positions of President, Vice-President and Treasurer.
+Shortly after INSNA was founded, Linton C. Freeman founded the association's flagship journal, Social Networks, in 1978.

+Early meetings were invitation-only, but in 1980 H. Russell Bernard and Alvin Wolfe inaugurated the series of annual "Sunbelt" meetings open to all.

 A full chronology of INSNA leadership is as follows:

-Shortly after INSNA was founded, Linton C. Freeman founded the association's flagship journal, Social Networks, in 1978.
-In 1981, the annual Sunbelt Conference was founded by Al Wolfe and H. Russel Bernard.
-Initially, the conference was independent of the association, but was brought under INSNA's auspices by Steve Borgatti in the 1990s.

 As of 2018, INSNA has approximately 1,000 active members, while the SOCNET listserv has about 3700 subscribers.

 As well as publishing a triannual journal Connections on the subject, INSNA also: